rxin/db-readings/README.md

 * [Spanner](http://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf) (2012): Spanner is "a scalable, multi-version, globally distributed, and synchronously replicated database".
 The linchpin that allows all this functionality is the TrueTime API which lets Spanner order events between nodes without having them communicate.
 [There is some speculation that the TrueTime API is very similar to a vector clock but each node has to store less data](http://www.cse.buffalo.edu/~demirbas/publications/augmentedTime.pdf).
 Sadly, a paper on TrueTime is promised, but hasn't yet been released.

 * [Dryad: Distributed Data-Parallel Programs from Sequential Building Blocks](http://cs.brown.edu/~debrabant/cis570-website/papers/dryad.pdf) (2007): Dryad is a programming model developed at Microsoft that enables large scale dataflow programming.
 "The fundamental difference between the \[MapReduce and Dryad\] is that a Dryad application may specify an arbitrary communication DAG rather than requiring a sequence of map/distribute/sort/reduce operations".

+## <a name='consensus'> Consensus

+* [Paxos Made Simple](http://www.cs.berkeley.edu/~rxin/db-papers/Paxos.pdf) (2001): Paxos is a fault-tolerant distributed consensus protocol.
+It forms the basis of a wide variety of distributed systems.
+The idea is simple, but notoriously difficult to understand (perhaps due to the way the original Paxos paper was written).

+* [The Raft Consensus Algorithm](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) (2014) : Raft is a consensus algorithm designed as an alternative to Paxos.
+It was meant to be more understandable than Paxos by means of separation of logic, but it is also formally proven safe and offers some new features.[1]
+Raft offers a generic way to distribute a state machine across a cluster of computing systems, ensuring that each node in the cluster agrees upon the same series of state transitions.

 ## <a name='trends'> Trends (Cloud Computing, Warehouse-scale Computing, New Hardware)